-Join the yacht in Shetland on 3 September (or 1st if 2020).
+Join the yacht in Shetland on 1st September.
 The intention will be to explore the Shetlands for a few days before hopping across to the Orkney Islands for some more sheltered cruising, before making your way south along the North East coast of Scotland, past John O'Groats and Wick, to Inverness.
 There will be plenty of remote islands and deserted coves to explore with largely sheltered cruising mixed with a manageable day or two of offshore sailing.

 The yacht is a 55ft Bruce Roberts ketch that takes 8 people.
 There will probably be only 6 or 7 people on board and there are only two double en-suite cabins available to book.

 The Orkney mix of dramatic cliff faces and tranquil sandy beaches.
 The Gulf Stream keeps temperatures warmer than perhaps you would expect for somewhere so far north.